andrecolon/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?

 2. What is an event?

 3. What is an event listener?

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? versus an HTML collection.
+To manipulate the dom elements

 5. What is a component?
+An already created set of variables, events, and functions built as an eclosed package in order to be re-used over and over again.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [k] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [k] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [k] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [k] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product